Features

 Smart tools that never leave your phone.

 Scene detection optimises your photos automatically.
 Auto-straighten finds the horizon.
 Object Removal erases unwanted elements with a tap (A15 / M1 or newer).
-All of it runs on-device using Apple's Vision framework and on-device Core ML — no cloud round-trip, no telemetry, no upload of your photos to anyone.
+Share-sheet captions and hashtags are generated on-device too — Vision classifies the scene, Apple Intelligence drafts a literary one-liner.
+All of it runs locally using Apple's Vision framework and on-device Core ML — no cloud round-trip, no telemetry, no upload of your photos to anyone.

 • Vision-based scene detection + auto-straighten